sd0e/sd0e/README.md

 - 👋 Hi, I’m @sd0e, a developer in the United Kingdom
 - 👀 I’m interested in full-stack web development
-- 🌱 I’m currently learning React Native and
+- 🌱 I’m currently learning React Native and Go
 - 📫 You can reach me on Twitter [@sbd0e](https://twitter.com/sbd0e)
 - 📕 You can read my blog posts at [sebdoe.com](https://sebdoe.com/)